Detection of B cell proliferation

 The image shows the identification of bone marrow plasma blasts and plasma cells using CD138 antigen and flow cytometry.

-This project is in the pilot phase.
-We have successfully cloned and produced antibodies from single cells and are optimizing isolation of specific antibodies, which we expect to produce in the near future.
-As part of the pilot phase we are collaboratively developing antibodies to targets that are useful to Center for Cancer Epigenetics members at MD Anderson.
+We have cloned and produced several antibodies from single cells and are optimizing isolation of specific antibodies for future production.
+This project is currently shifting from the pilot phase into a multi-service facility.
+During the pilot, we collaboratively developed antibodies against targets that are useful to Center for Cancer Epigenetics members at MD Anderson.

 Advantages of this technology over traditional hybridoma monoclonal production include: